uvrajanshuman/Git/03 Browsing History/09-Restoring a Deleted File.md

-# Restoring a Deleted File.md
+# Restoring a Deleted File

 A deleted file can be restored from a previous commit, by using `git checkout` on that file from a previous commit.